 by Tony Vidler

-These questions around incentives for promotions or campaigns continue to perplex advisers, and more often than not the outcome of incentive-based ideas is a disappointed adviser.
-They are almost always disappointed to begin with as they were hoping that I would be able as easy as “offer “X” to the client and then they will just pick the phone up and call you”.
-It is not that simple or definitive unfortunately – unless you are offering something extraordinary.
+These questions around incentives for promotions or campaigns continue to perplex advisers, and more often than not the outcome of incentive-based promotional idea is a disappointed adviser.
+They are almost always disappointed to begin with as they were hoping that it would be as easy as “offer “X” to the client and then they will just pick the phone up and call you”.
+It is usually just not that simple or definitive unfortunately – unless you are offering something extraordinary.

 A typical advisory firm example of disproportionate incentives creating a barrier would be this: